100 Fun Things to Do in Chicago

 National Museum of Mexican Art| ©BORIS G

-Latino art comes to Chicago through the National Museum of Mexican Art.
+Latin art comes to Chicago through the National Museum of Mexican Art.
 There are various activities throughout the year, such as the Day of the Dead event.
-The museum also offers workshops, book readings and art festivals on various dates.
+The museum also offers workshops, book readings, and art festivals on various dates.

-In the same vein, there is a permanent collection of Mexican history and aspects of the border with the United States.
-In this collection you will see Mesoamerican objects, popular art and modern Mexican art.
+In the same vein, there is a permanent collection on the history of Mexico and aspects of the border with the United States.
+In this collection, you will see Mesoamerican objects, folk art, and modern Mexican art.
 Relax and immerse yourself in Mexican culture and its evolution throughout history.

 56. Speed up on Lake Michigan

 Want to ride a Yamaha VX110 jet ski on Lake Michigan?
-Well, this activity is waiting for you, as it offers motorcycles in excellent condition and essential accessories such as life jackets and safety belts.
-This way, you will be able to admire the Windy City from the water.
+Well, this activity is waiting for you, offering jet skis in excellent condition and essential accessories such as life jackets and seat belts.
+This way, you can admire the Windy City from the water.

-Note that you can rent a jet ski from Jet Ski, and it is even possible to take lessons with a professional from the company before sailing on your own.
+Keep in mind that you can rent a jet ski at Jet Ski, and you can even take lessons with a professional from the company before riding on your own.
 By the way, the jet skis have 110 horsepower, so you'll be going at a speed that won't bore you for a second.

 57. Get up close to the animals at Lincoln Park Zoo

-At Lincoln Park Zoo you can see various wild and exotic animals from a safe distance.
-Among the animals are rhinoceros, red panda, hippopotamus and Japanese macaque.
-Also, other animals such as the Jamaican iguana or the African penguin.
+At Lincoln Park Zoo, you can see a variety of wild and exotic animals from a safe distance.
+Among the animals are rhinos, red pandas, hippos, and Japanese macaques.
+There are also other animals such as Jamaican iguanas and African penguins.

-In total, there are approximately 200 different species of animals, so it will be a nice experience to go as a couple or with the whole family.
-Likewise, you will find gardens with more than 1200 species, for example, the American elm and wild apple trees, which are very beautiful.
+In total, there are approximately 200 different species of animals, making it a wonderful experience for couples or the whole family.
+You will also find gardens with more than 1,200 species, including American elm and wild apple trees, which are very beautiful.

 58. Listen to great music at the Chicago Jazz Festival